jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-06-06

+Just learnt about Jupyter lab and its way better than notebook.
+Dockerized & hosted Jupyter lab.
+Added vim extension on Jupyter lab.

 # 2022-06-05

 Biggest oof of the day, I was trying to reverse proxy without registering the subdomain.
 Yayyy.
 In my defence this is my first reverse proxy setup and I barely know anything.